-- Submit claims and encounter data within 90 days of service. - Document why the member is excluded (e.g. total abdominal or vaginal hysterectomy). - Document results of most recent Pap screening and the date screening was performed. - Compare EHR or lab requisition forms with HEDIS codes to ensure lab order is in alignment with measure.
+- Submit claims and encounter data within 90 days of service. - Document why the patient is excluded (e.g. total abdominal or vaginal hysterectomy). - Document results of the most recent Pap screening and the date screening were performed. - Compare EMR/EHR or lab requisition forms with HEDIS codes to ensure lab order is aligned with measure.